 Abstract

 Fire is crucial for maintaining species diversity and resilience in fire-adapted shrublands of the world’s Mediterranean climate zones (MCZs), which include the chaparral shrublands of the North American MCZ.
-Chaparral generally experiences high intensity burning, with long intervals between fires (30-100 years) typical under undegraded conditions.
-Modern fire frequencies are much higher, however, driven by high density of human ignitions and a progressively longer, warmer, and seasonally drier fire season.
-This departure from historical patterns has major implications for biodiversity, leading to exotic invasion, decreased ecosystem services, and potential type conversion of shrubland to grassland.
+Chaparral is adapted to high intensity burning, with long intervals between fires (30-100 years) typical under undegraded conditions.
+In much of the range of chaparral, modern fire frequencies are much higher however, driven largely by high densities of human ignitions and coincidence between ignitions and severe weather conditions.
+This change in fire regime has major implications for biodiversity, leading to exotic invasion, decreased ecosystem services, and potential type conversion of shrubland to grassland dominated by exotic species.
 We studied the impact of increased fire frequencies on the composition and abundance of herbaceous and woody species in the Interior Coast Range of northern California.
-Our study area is one of the most frequently burned areas in the state, which afforded us the opportunity to investigate higher fire frequencies than heretofore reported in the scientific literature for California.
+Our study area is one of the most frequently burned areas in California, which afforded us the opportunity to investigate higher fire frequencies than heretofore reported in the scientific literature for California.
 We surveyed fifty-four 250-m2 plots to assess changes in plant community composition and postfire regeneration of chaparral shrubs across a wide range of fire frequencies, including plots that have burned up to six times in the past 30 years.
-Our findings reveal that three subsequent fires significantly reduced post-fire native woody regeneration, with obligate seeding species experiencing a 99% reduction and facultative species showing an 83% reduction in regeneration in the most frequently burned plots.
-Moreover, the overall marginal effect of an increase in one short interval fire decreased the proportion of native species cover by 12% and richness and Shannon diversity both by 4%.
+Our findings reveal that three short-interval fires significantly reduced post-fire native woody regeneration, with obligate seeding species experiencing a 99% reduction and facultative species showing an 83% reduction in regeneration in the most frequently burned plots.
+Moreover, the overall marginal effect of one additional short interval fire decreased the proportion of native species cover by 12% and both richness and Shannon diversity by 4%.
 Consequently, areas with higher fire recurrence exhibited a more homogeneous landscape, dominated by a similar group of non-native species.

 Keywords: chaparral, fire frequency, post-fire regeneration, species diversity